dafny-lang/dafny/docs/_includes/Statements.md

 just that it must be possible (perhaps through generic instantiation and type inference, as in these examples) for `PropagateFailure` applied to the failure-compatible output from the callee to produce a value of the caller's first out-parameter type.
 If the caller's first out-parameter type is failure-compatible (which it need not be), then failures can be propagated up the call chain.
+If the keyword form of the statement is used, then no `PropagateFailure` member is needed and there is no restriction on the caller's first out-parameter.
  * In the statement `j, k :- Callee(i);`,
  when the callee's return value has an `Extract` member, the type of `j` is not the type of the first out-parameter of `Callee`.